winitzki/scall/tutorial/programming_dhall.md

   = λ(a : Type) → λ(x : a) →
     makeGFix (Pair a) {} {=} (λ(_ : {}) → { _1 = x, _2 = {=} })
 ```

+An example of a value computed via this function is `repeatValue Bool False`.
+This corresponds to an infinite sequence `False, False, False, ...` (although of course we do not store infinitely many values in memory).

 Another example is a sequence obtained by applying a given function `f : a → a` repeatedly, starting from a given initial value.
 The "seed" will store the current value, similarly to how we implemented `naturals` for `InfSeqNat`.